pymupdf/PyMuPDF/README.md

 The platform tag for Linux is `manylinux1_x86_64`, which makes these wheels usable on Debian, Ubuntu and most other variations.

 On other operating systems you need to generate PyMuPDF yourself.
 And of course you can choose to do so for a wheel-supported platform, too.

-Before you can do this, you must download and generate MuPDF.
+To do this, you must download and generate MuPDF.
 This process depends very much on your system.
 For most platforms, the MuPDF source contains prepared procedures for achieving this.
 Please observe the following general steps:

 * Be sure to download the official MuPDF source release from [here](https://mupdf.com/downloads/archive).
 Do **not use** MuPDF's [GitHub repo](https://github.com/ArtifexSoftware/mupdf).
 It contains their current **development source**, which is **not compatible** with this PyMuPDF version most of the time.